morfologik/polimorfologik/readme.txt

 TAGSET

-The tagset used is roughly similar to IPI corpus tagset.
-See www.korpus.pl.
+The tagset used is roughly similar to IPI/NKJP corpus tagset, and described in more detail in the readme_pl.txt file.
+See also www.nkjp.pl.

-Morfologik, (c) 2007 Marcin Mi³kowski.
+Morfologik, (c) 2007-2013 Marcin Mi³kowski.